justinmmott/Latex-Resume/README.md

 ## Bulleted Commands
 `\bulletedsubsection` and `\bulletedsubsubsection` have been added.

 They take in a single list.
-Each element of this list will be placed in an bulleted list.
+Each element of this list will be placed as an item in a bulleted list

 Sample Usage: